LukeGrahamLandry/WrapperLib/README.md

 }
 ```

+on fabric you need to add my mod and client init classes to your entry points (before yours)

 note:
 i cant just append fabric accesswideners cause they have version info at the top.
 they get added to fabric.mod.json but doesnt support giving a list
 write my own Transformer and make sure to always use the same aw version/mappings

 ## Config

 - [X] support configs on both client and server sides
-- [ ] sync server side configs to the client
+- [X] sync server side configs to the client
 - [X] define default values in code
 - [X] generate default config file with comments
 - [X] json format for good support of nested map data structures